 The climate is hot and humid all year round, with a nominal dry season.
 All public buildings and accommodation are air-conditioned and one soon adapts to the climate.

-Two of the 7,107 islands of the Philippines were voted as No. 1 and No. 2 'Best Islands in the World' by readers of Conde Nast Traveler Magazine in October 2016.
-Boracay and Palawan (No. 1 and No. 2) remain some of the countries more virgin destinations compared to Bali and Phuket.
+Two of the 7,107 islands of the Philippines were voted as No. 1 and No. 2 'Best Islands in the World'.
+Boracay and Palawan (No. 1 and No. 2) remain the country's best destinations.

 In short, Manila is an exciting blend of old and new.
 For an international school, we have a low staff turnover, and a number of our teachers have been with us since the school opened.
 Many of our students, parents, and staff have enjoyed living in Manila for several years.